baomidou/mybatis-plus-doc/src/content/docs/en/guides/key-generator.md

 ### Method 2: Customizing via MybatisPlusPropertiesCustomizer

-You can also customize the primary key generation strategy using `MybatisPlusPropertiesCustomizer`:
+You can also customize the primary key generation strategy through `MybatisPlusPropertiesCustomizer`:

 ```java
 @Bean